 What happens at the cemetery?

-The funeral director will announce the cemetery where the burial will take place, and a procession will take place following the hearse.
-The pallbearers will carry the casket from the hearse and put it on a platform to be lowered into the grave.
+The funeral director will announce the location of the cemetery where the burial will take place, and a funeral procession will follow the hearse.
+The pallbearers will carry the casket from the hearse and put it on a platform to be lowered into the burial plot.

-The rabbi will say more blessings and prayers, and as the casket is lowered, there is a tradition for attendees to place dirt on the coffin.
-Sometimes this is done by hand and sometimes with a small shovel provided for the occasion.
+The rabbi will say more blessings and prayers as the casket is lowered.
+There is a tradition for attendees to place dirt on the casket as it is lowered, which is done by hand or with a small shovel provided for the occasion.

 What are the five stages of mourning in Judaism?

 According to Jewish law (formally known as Halakha), A Jewish person must be buried as soon as possible after death.
 This means everything will happen very quickly.
 It is not unusual to find out someone has died and that the funeral is taking place the next day.

 There are five stages of ritualistic mourning which follow the death of a Jewish person which are discussed below:

 - Stage One – Aninut: The most intense period of mourning is the period between the death and the burial.
 During this period, the close relatives’ all-consuming concerns are the funeral and burial arrangements.